 b.
 Instrumental Errors

 Those errors that arise due to defective instruments are instrumental errors.
-Erroneous length of the chain is the example of instrumental error.
+The erroneous length of the chain is an example of instrumental error.

 c.
 Natural Errors

 Those errors that are occurred due to natural factors are natural errors.